Billy Magnussen: Television

-Magnussen played Kato Kaelin on the first season of American Crime Story, about the O. J. Simpson murder case.
+Magnussen played Kato Kaelin on the first season of American Crime Story, about the murder trial of O. J. Simpson.
 He is known for his role on the CBS soap opera As the World Turns, where he took over the role of Casey Hughes on January 29, 2008.
 He guest-starred on The CW's series The Beautiful Life: TBL in 2009.
 He guest-starred on Boardwalk Empire as Roger McAlister, Gillian Darmody's (Gretchen Mol) ill-fated lover, and was the stand-in for Jimmy Darmody's (Michael Pitt) corpse.

 He also guest-starred on Law & Order: Criminal Intent, in the 10th-season episode "Icarus", and on Law & Order, in the 19th-season episode, "Sweetie".
 Magnussen appeared in four episodes of The Divide, guest-starred on NCIS: Los Angeles in episode 3 of season 2, titled "Borderline", and in episode 6 of the first season of The Leftovers.
 In 2017, Magnussen guest-starred as Russ Snyder on Unbreakable Kimmy Schmidt.

 Magnussen also played a high school teacher Joshua "Nick" Sullivan who engages in a relationship with one of his students in Tell Me a Story during the first season, which came out in 2018.